 2. Know Your Activity Options

-One of our top picks for active travelers is the all-activity-inclusive Antarctic Peninsula Basecamp Cruise, and National Geographic vessels are great options if you’re looking for inclusive activities without having to pre-book.
+One of our top itinerary picks for active travelers is the all-activity-inclusive Antarctic Peninsula Basecamp Cruise, For vessels offering inclusive activities without having to pre-book, National Geographic and the French luxury Ponant vessels are both great options.
 If a particular excursion is important to you, having someone like an AdventureSmith Specialist guide you through the options is key as there are considerable price and seasonal variations depending on what you want to do.

 3. Pay Attention to Your Cabin & Ship Amenities